scope.yml

 #

-# The connect-event message is the first one set on the connection and
+# The config-event message is the first one set on the connection and

 # contains details identifying the scoped program and the runtime configs.